Find Grad Schools

 The states with the most job growth for Biochemical Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

-Average Biochemical Engineers Salary
+Biochemical Engineer Average Salary

-The salary for Biochemical Engineers ranges between about $50,750 and $155,650 a year.
+Biochemical Engineers make between $50,750 and $155,650 a year.

 undefined